CBSE – Everything you need to know!

 However CBSE offers exemption to the third language requirement under the following conditions,

-“a. foreign nationals studying in schools affiliated to the Board;
+“a.
+It’s simple, cheap and spy phone ringtone a good way to practice typing every day. foreign nationals studying in schools affiliated to the Board;

 (b) wards of Indian nationals admitted to class IX after a minimum of two years of stay abroad;